Skip to Main Content

 • Less favorable terms for fair and bad credit: If your credit is fair or poor and you get approved, the amount you’re eligible to borrow will likely be lower than someone with good credit, and the APR may be high (as in over 30%).

-• Fees: Many lenders charge origination fees, which could be up to 10% of the loan amount (or more), depending on the lender.
+• Fees: Many lenders charge origination fees, which could be up to 0% to 12% of the loan amount, depending on the lender.

-• Approval challenges: You may not get approved if you have bad credit and/or limited income.
+• Approval challenges: You may have trouble getting approved if you have bad credit and/or limited income.

 Learn More: What Is the Difference Between APR and Interest Rate?